meredoschi/Italia-COVID-19-R/README.md

+## README (Italia-COVID-19-R)

 ---

-title: Italia-COVID-19 repository (*lean* branch)
-output: html_document
+#### I think of this repository as a *leaner* branch of [https://github.com/meredoschi/Italia-COVID-19](https://github.com/meredoschi/Italia-COVID-19).

+##### Practically the same, but without the html notebook files and some other details.

 ---

-## README

 ### I. Introduction

-This repository contains some of my own, personal calculations, regarding the current COVID-10 epidemic in Italy.
+This repository contains some of my own personal, calculations, regarding the current COVID-10 epidemic in Italy.

-I do hope these charts and possible insights may be useful somehow, especially if you are in a professional capacity in this veritable fight against the disease.
+I do hope these notebooks (which include the ability to produce charts) and the possible insights may be useful somehow, especially if you are in a professional capacity in this veritable fight against the disease.

 *I am not an epidemiologist, just a simple mathematician.*